Bill Shankly: Relationship with fans

 In April 1973, when Shankly and the team were showing off the League Championship trophy to the fans on the Kop, he saw a policeman fling aside a Liverpool scarf which had been thrown in Shankly's direction.
 Shankly retrieved the scarf and wore it.
 He said to the policeman: "Don't you do that.
 That's precious".
 Shankly saw the offer of the scarf as a mark of respect which deserved his respect in return.

 Shankly emphasised the importance of communication with the supporters.
 At Carlisle, rather than writing in the programme, he used the public address system to speak and explain his team changes and his views about the previous match.
 At Workington, he would answer supporters' letters in person, using an old typewriter.
 He said he preferred to phone business people as he would put as little as possible in writing when dealing with them.
 He would readily obtain match tickets for fans whom he considered to be deserving cases and wrote in his autobiography that he would give people anything within reason.
+A young Everton fan wrote to Shankly saying while he did not like Liverpool was it possible he could have tickets for the Merseyside derby.
+Two tickets were sent with Shankly observing: "I admire the boy's honesty."

 Shankly formed a special bond with the Liverpool supporters and, at the end of the 1961–62 season when Liverpool won the Second Division championship, he told the Liverpool Echo: "In all sincerity, I can say that they are the greatest crowd of supporters in the game".
 In Tommy Smith's view, Shankly was completely in tune with the city of Liverpool; he loved the supporters and they loved him, mainly because they knew he understood them.
+John Keith writes, "His bond with the Liverpool supporters — "the people", as he called them, was surely the most powerful football has ever experienced."
+On his connection with Liverpool supporters, Shankly: "I'm just one of the people who stands on the Kop.
+They think the same as I do, and I think the same as they do".